olegberman/StringJS/README.md

-# StringJS Swift Library
+# StringJS Swift Extension Library

-A tiny Swift library that let's you work with strings in Swift as it was JavaScript
+A tiny Swift extension library that implements JavaScript String functions that we're used to.

+You can read documentation on JavaScript String functions at [Mozilla Developer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).

+The following methods behave exactly the same in most cases, in some cases they [behave differently...](https://github.com/olegberman/StringJS#behavior-differences-with-javascript functions)

 ### Available functionality